BoxVIS: Video Instance Segmentation with Box Annotations: Experiments

 Our proposed BVISD with only box annotations contains 3524 videos from the above two VIS benchmarks and around 90k short pseudo video clips converted from COCO in the training set, and 362 videos in the validation set.
 BVISD combines all video types in both YTVIS21 and OVIS, and consists of 40 object categories.

 \textbf{Evaluation metrics.} The metrics, including average precision (AP$_{*}$) at different IoU thresholds, average recall (AR$_{*}$) with different object numbers and the mean value of AP (AP), are adopted for VIS model evaluation.
-OVIS divides instances into three groups called slightly occluded (AP$_\text{so}$), moderately occluded (AP$_\text{mo}$) and heavily occluded (AP$_\text{ho}$) ones, whose occlusion scores are in the range of [0, 0.25], [0.25, 0.5] and [0.5, 0.75], respectively.
+OVIS divides instances into slight occlusion (AP$_\text{so}$), moderate occlusion (AP$_\text{mo}$) and heavy occlusion (AP$_\text{ho}$).

 \textbf{Implementation details.} Unless otherwise stated, we employ the same hyper-parameters as Mask2Former-VIS \cite{cheng2021mask2former-video}, which is implemented on top of detectron2 \cite{wu2019detectron2}.
-All VIS models has been pre-trained on COCO image instance segmentation \cite{lin2014microsoft} with pixel-wise annotations.
+All VIS models have been pre-trained on COCO image instance segmentation \cite{lin2014microsoft} with pixel-wise annotations.

 The initial learning rate is set to 0.0001, and it decays by a factor of 0.1 at 10k and 12k iterations.
 The batch size adopts 16 video clips, and each video clip consists of $3$ frames.
-During training, we resize the video clips with their shorter edge size being 320 and 512, and keep their longer edge size below 800.
+During training, we resize the video clips with their shorter edge size being 320 or 512, and keep their longer edge size below 800.
 During inference, all frames are resized to a shorter edge size of $360$ on YTVIS21 and $480$ on OVIS and BVISD.
-We employ the tracking by query matching method proposed in \cite{huang2022minvis} to associate the instances across clips, and adopt the average of its predicted masks in the overlapping clips as the final masks.
+We employ the tracking by query embedding matching method proposed in \cite{huang2022minvis} to associate the instances across clips, and adopt the average of its predicted masks in the overlapping clips as the final masks.